Xenia of Rome

 Upon arrival, Xenia began a church dedicated to the Saint Stephen and a woman's monastery.
 Soon after, she was made a deaconess by Bishop Paul of Mylasa.

-Of her that is written says that she "helped everyone: for the destitute, she was a benefactress; for the grief-stricken, a comforter; for sinners, a guide to repentance.
+It is written of her that she "helped everyone: for the destitute, she was a benefactress; for the grief-stricken, a comforter; for sinners, a guide to repentance.
 She possessed a deep humility, accounting herself the worst and most sinful of all."

 The Feast of St. Xenia is celebrated in the Orthodox church and Catholic church on January 24, the day on which she died.
 It was alleged that "during her funeral, a luminous wreath of stars surrounding a radiant cross appeared over the monastery in the heavens."
 She is said to have foreseen her own death.